ismailsoftdev/DjangoInitiator/README.md

 Follow the on-screen prompts to create a new Django project with the desired options.

+## Planned Improvements

+I have exciting plans to enhance Django Initiator in the future:

+- **Python Library (Future Enhancement):** Transform Django Initiator into a Python library, enabling users to initiate projects effortlessly from anywhere in their system.

+- **Executable File (.exe):** Streamline the process by creating an executable file for direct tool execution.

+- **Specify Django apps:** Allow users to customize their project by specifying which Django apps to include during project creation.

+- **Git Integration:** Explore adding Git repository initialization and first commit functionality for streamlined version control setup.

+- **Database Client Selection:** Offer users the choice of database clients during project setup.

+I'm committed to making Django Initiator more powerful and user-friendly.
+Stay tuned for these exciting updates!

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.